Call or contact us and speak to a compassionate and helpful Attorney today!

 - Spinal cord injuries – A complete spinal cord injury can cause total paralysis, while an incomplete spinal cord injury resulting from a slip and fall can cause partial paralysis below the affected area.

-Hiring a Slip and Fall Attorney – Recover Compensation for a Slip and Fall Injury
+Hiring an Atlanta Slip and Fall Attorney – Recover Compensation for Injuries

 When a slip and fall accident occurs, the costs of medical bills, lost wages, emotional distress, pain and suffering and other damages can be very high.
 In the event that a slip and fall leads to death, the costs may be even higher as a family is left without the companionship, love and financial support that their loved one provided.